autognc/ravenML/README.md

 ```

 ## Configuration
-ravenML must be configured with the name of the S3 buckets you wish to pull [Jigsaw](https://github.com/autognc/jigsaw)-
+ravenML must be configured with the name of the S3 buckets you wish to pull [Jigsaw](https://github.com/autognc/jigsaw)-created
-created datasets from and upload trained models to.
+datasets from and upload trained models to.

 After installation, set this configuration by running:
 ```bash